 After:

 "You are a financial analyst.
 Here are the Q1 2026 sales figures: [data].
-Analyze this data by identifying: (1) the 3 main trends, (2) anomalies or points of attention, (3) 2 actionable recommendations for Q2.
-Present the result as a table then a summary paragraph."
+Analyze this data by identifying: (1) the 3 main trends, (2) anomalies or red flags, (3) 2 actionable recommendations for Q2.
+Present the results as a table followed by a summary paragraph."

 Example 6: Generating ideas